Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 Liberation from our childhood religions does not mean that we necessarily leave them behind.
 We can still identify with them as long as they are useful.
 However the true and ultimate security that cannot be faked or substituted comes from direct personal experience with and knowledge of God.

-Religions are often good.
-They are often useful.
-They are often necessary to provide the disciplinary structure, starting point, and basic practices of spiritual life.
+Properly understood and practiced, religion can be useful and good.
+It is often necessary to provide the disciplinary structure, starting point, and basic practices of spiritual life.

-Yet they also often grow corrupted and harden into stifling forms of false authority, corruption, control, and rigid structures that actually _prevent_ people from experientially understanding and embodying what it means to draw into ever closer personal relationship with God.
+Yet it also often grows corrupted and hardens into stifling forms of false authority, corruption, control, and rigid structures that actually _prevent_ people from experientially understanding and embodying what it means to draw into ever closer personal relationship with God, by the Spirit of God.

 Jesus spoke to this when he railed at the religious leaders and teachers of his day, saying